An Overview of Housing Finance Company Registration

 - To promote a network of dedicated housing finance institutions & supervise their activities.

 Regulatory Bodies for Housing Finance Sector in India

-As per Section 29A of the NHB Act, 1987, no Housing Finance Companies shall begin or carry on the business of housing loan/housing finance without fulfilling the following criteria:
+As per Section 29A of the NHB Act, 1987, no Housing Finance Companies shall carry on the business of housing loan/housing finance without fulfilling the following criteria:

-- Minimum of Rs.
-10 crores Net Owned Fund (NOF) is required.
+- A minimum of 20 crores Net Owned Fund (NOF) is required;

 Essential Documents Required for Housing Finance Company Registration

 Following is the list of all the vital documents required for Housing Finance Company Registration in India:

 - A copy of the AOA (Article of Association) and MOA (Memorandum of Association) of the proposed Company;